kommitters/stellar_sdk/docs/examples/soroban/bump_footprint_expiration.md

 # Bump Footprint Expiration
+Soroban smart contracts have an expiration time and they should subsidize the shared state lifetime extension fees by manually submitting bump operations, the `BumpFootprintExpirationOp` is used to extend a smart contract lifetime.

+In this example, we will bump the contract instance of an already deployed contract in the network, adding 1000 ledgers to it.

 > **Warning**
 > Please note that Soroban is still under development, so breaking changes may occur.

 > **Note**
-> All this actions require to use `simulateTransaction` and `sendTransaction` RPC endpoints when specified in the code comments to achieve the contract upload.
+> All this actions require to use `simulateTransaction` and `sendTransaction` RPC endpoints when specified in the code comments to achieve the bump footprint expiration.

 ```elixir
 alias Stellar.TxBuild.{